javascript-tutorial/en.javascript.info/1-js/06-advanced-functions/03-closure/article.md

 alert( counter() ); // 2
 ```

 Let's go on with the `makeCounter` example.
 It creates the "counter" function that returns the next number on each invocation.
 Despite being simple, slightly modified variants of that code have practical uses, for instance, as a [pseudorandom number generator](https://en.wikipedia.org/wiki/Pseudorandom_number_generator), and more.
-So the example is not exactly "artificial".
+So the example is not quite artificial.

-How does the counter work?
+How does the counter work internally?

 When the inner function runs, the variable in `count++` is searched from inside out.
 For the example above, the order will be:

 ![](lexical-search-order.png)